 Hiking From Fira to Oia In Santorini, Greece

 Santorini is definitely one of Greece’s most beautiful islands.
-With its stunning whitewashed buildings nestled along its craggily coast, iconic blue domed churches, winding streets, and breathtaking views, you must visit this island at least once in your life.
-Beyond its beautiful views, however, there’s not really much else to do on Santorini, so when I learned about its hiking trail along the caldera of from Fira to Oia, I was very excited.
+With its stunning whitewashed buildings stacked along its craggily coast, iconic blue domed churches, winding streets, and breathtaking views, you must visit this island at least once in your lifetime.
+Beyond its beautiful views, however, there’s not really much else to do on Santorini, so when I learned about the hiking trail along the caldera of from Fira to Oia, I knew I had to do it.
 This hike really is a stunner.
 Especially in the spring when the wildflowers are in bloom.
 In fact, it’s become one of my favorite hikes in the world.

 The average time to complete the hike (according to All Trails) is 3 hours and 13 minutes.
 But trust me, you’ll want to stop to take photos and savor sights, so it will take you much longer.